boisvert42/ranking-wikipedia/README.md

 # ranking-wikipedia
 Perl scripts to rank Wikipedia page titles

-This collection of Perl script will create files of ranked WIkipedia pages along the lines of those at http://crosswordnexus.com/wiki.
+This collection of Perl scripts will create files of ranked WIkipedia pages along the lines of those at http://crosswordnexus.com/wiki.
 To use:

 1. Download and extract https://dumps.wikimedia.org/enwiki/latest/enwiki-latest-pages-articles.xml.bz2
 2. Download and extract http://dumps.wikimedia.org/enwiktionary/latest/enwiktionary-latest-pages-articles.xml.bz2